Explore how your team can use Hiver.

 Zappos’ home page

-This means you should have links in key menus, chatbot functionality in every possible digital channel, have live chat windows pop up on screen, or do anything else you need to make sure support is front and center in your product.
+This means you should have links to your knowledge base in key menus, chatbot functionality in every possible digital channel, and a live chat widget on your website to make sure support is front and center of everything you do.

 Call center vs live chat